initpy/go-book/interfaces.rst

 implement a given and precise data structure.
 They just say: if something can do *this*, it may be used *here*.

-Also, notice that types implementing a given interface do this simply by implementing the methods specified in the interface, they don't *claim* explicitely that they are implementing this interface.
+Notice that these types make *no mention* of any interface.
+Their implementation doesn't explicitly mention a given interface.

 And similarly, an interface doesn't specify or even *care* which types implement it.
 Look how ``Men`` made no mention of types ``Student`` or